typedb/typedb/docs/pages/docs/11-examples/working-with-tweets.md

 Let's kick things off by defining a `Main` class inside the `ai.grakn.twitterexample` package.
 Aside from Twitter credentials, it contains a few important Grakn settings.

-First, we have decided to use an **in-memory knowledge base** for simplicity's sake — working with an in-memory knowledge base frees us from having to set up a Grakn distribution in the local machine.
+First, we have decided to use an **in-memory knowledge graph** for simplicity's sake — working with an in-memory knowledge graph frees us from having to set up a Grakn distribution in the local machine.
 The in-memory graph is not for storing data and will be lost once the program finishes execution.
 Second, the graph will be stored in a **keyspace** named `twitter-example`.

 <!-- A lot of these examples are not valid Groovy, so they've been ignored in tests -->
 ```java-test-ignore